KrishnaDevOps96/AI-Driven-Auto-Healing-Kubernetes-Infrastructure/README.md

-An AI-powered Kubernetes infrastructure that detects anomalies in application metrics using a Python-based ML model and automatically heals the environment by restarting unhealthy pods.
-Visualized and monitored in real-time via Grafana and Prometheus.
 # 🤖 AI-Driven Auto-Healing Kubernetes Infrastructure

-## 📌 Project Overview

 An AI-powered Kubernetes infrastructure that detects anomalies in application metrics using a Python-based ML model and automatically heals the environment by restarting unhealthy pods.
 Visualized and monitored in real-time via Grafana and Prometheus.

 > Built using k3s, Prometheus, Grafana, Kubernetes Python client, and an Isolation Forest ML model.